european-public-network/european-public-network.github.io/docs/2000_how_it_works/2200_services/2240_verification_management.md

 # Verification Managment

-In evan.network everything, no matter if human, machine or organization has a verified, self-sovereign identity which enables them to interact with each other in a swift and trusted way.
+In European Public Network everything, no matter if human, machine or organization has a verified, self-sovereign identity which enables them to interact with each other in a swift and trusted way.

 Identities are stored securely on the blockchain, ensuring that each identity is tamper-proof and can’t be impersonated by, for example, providing fraudulent documentation.
-Decentralized Identities are a critical feature to evan.network, as they constitute a pivotal point for safe business conduct on the platform.
+Decentralized Identities are a critical feature to European Public Network, as they constitute a pivotal point for safe business conduct on the platform.

 Similar to a fingerprint, an identity serves as a unique identifier.
 Their authenticity [can be verified without a doubt](/docs/first_steps/core_apps/verification.html), eliminating the risk of impersonation attacks.

 Today we trust that, for example, the e-mail address of a recipient also belongs to the employee of a certain company, but this cannot be verified.

-In the evan.network users should be able to ensure that the account with which they conclude a smart contract, for example, also belongs to the respective network partner with whom they want to do business.
+In the European Public Network users should be able to ensure that the account with which they conclude a smart contract, for example, also belongs to the respective network partner with whom they want to do business.

 This function is provided by the Verification Service.
 In general, different proofs of identity, so-called verifications, can be assigned to an account.